MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/after-installing.md

 To log in to Dynamics GP:

-1. Choose Start &gt; Programs &gt; Microsoft Dynamics &gt; GP 2018 &gt; GP The Welcome to Dynamics GP window opens.
+1. Choose Start &gt; Programs &gt; Microsoft Dynamics &gt; GP The Welcome to Dynamics GP window opens.

 ![login screen using the sa user](media/install-dynamics-gp-setup-01.png "Login screen")